Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 ## StoryBoard

+#### To create our storyboard we used an online interactive program called draw.io.
 The image below shows our storyboard for our potential dashboard.
 The dashboard will be interactive by using a filter bar located above the charts.

 ![storyboard](https://github.com/Azaima-Asghar/Modeling-probability-of-default/blob/XWeek2/storyboard1.jpg)